How to Pass Your Learners Permit Test in 2023: 10 Expert Tips

 Passing the DMV permit test is the first step towards receiving full driving privileges in your state.
 Your exact location will determine how early you’re eligible to sit for the exam, but students generally begin studying as early as 15 years old.
-Successful completion of the permit test will allow you to legally practice driving behind the wheel with the presence of a parent or licensed adult.

-In this guide, we’ll cover everything you need to know to pass your learners permit test on the first try.
+In this guide, we’ll cover everything you need to know to pass your permit test on the first try.
 It is divided into three main parts:

 - How to study for the permit test